On the Artin formalism for triple product $p$-adic $L$-functions: A strategy to prove Conjecture

 We retain the notation and conventions of \S\ref{subsec_A1_2024_11} and \S\ref{subsec_A2_2024_11}.
 In order to prove \eqref{item_211bisbis}, the key ingredients are: \begin{itemize} \item[\mylabel{item_ingredient_1}{$\mathbf{I.1}$}.]
 The twisted Gross--Zagier theorems of Howard~ \cite[Theorem 5.6.2]{howardtwisted2009} (see also \cite{BCPV}, Theorem 7.1), expressing the derivative $L'(f,\psi_{\kappa}^{-\frac{1}{2}},1)$ in terms of the N\'eron--Tate height of $Q_\kappa\in J(L_{s_\kappa})$. \item[\mylabel{item_ingredient_2}{$\mathbf{I.2}$}.]
 The Generalized Gross--Kudla conjecture (\cite{BCPV}, Conjecture~5.1) expressing the derivative $L'(f\otimes g \otimes g^c, \psi_{\kappa}^{-\frac{1}{2}},2)$ in terms of Bloch--Beilinson heights of diagonal cycles. \item[\mylabel{item_ingredient_3}{$\mathbf{I.3}$}.]
 Comparison of the Bloch--Beilinson heights of diagonal cycles and the N\'eron--Tate heights of the twisted Heegner points $Q_\kappa$ (cf. \cite[\S1.3.1]{YZZ12}; see also \cite[Remark 3.1.1]{YZZ23} and \cite{BCPV}, \S5.2.1). \end{itemize}

 The only missing ingredient to complete the proof of \eqref{item_211bisbis}, therefore, is \eqref{item_ingredient_2}.
 This is the subject of the preprints of Yuan--Zhang--Zhang \cite{YZZ10,YZZ12,YZZ23}.
 Note that the results of these articles do not cover the required level of generality (as they require that the levels of all factors are square-free) to establish \cite[Conjecture~5.1]{BCPV}.
-However, it is expected that a generalization of the results in these preprints by Liu--Yuan--Zhang--Zhang (as announced by S. Zhang) will settle\footnote{Note that we need this result only in a degenerate case (i.e. when $h=g^c$).
+However, it is expected that a generalisation of the results in these preprints by Liu--Yuan--Zhang--Zhang (as announced by S. Zhang) will settle\footnote{Note that we need this result only in a degenerate case (i.e. when $h=g^c$).
 In this scenario, one can alternatively attempt to establish \eqref{item_ingredient_2} using the results of~\cite{Xue_Hang_2019} (see especially the discussion in the final paragraph of \S1.1 in op. cit.), but we have not pursued this.
 We remark that \cite{Xue_Hang_2019} there are no restrictions on the levels since one works in op. cit. over the generic fibre.} \eqref{item_ingredient_2}, and together with the circle of ideas sketched in this Appendix (as detailed in our companion article \cite{BCPV}), it will complete the proof of \eqref{item_211}.

-In \eqref{item_211bis}, we work only with specializations of weight $2$.
+In \eqref{item_211bis}, we work only with specialisations of weight $2$.
 This is because, if $\wt(\kappa)>2$, the analogous comparison to what is predicted by \eqref{item_211bisbis} would take place in the Chow group of homologically trivial codimension-$\frac{\wt(\kappa)}{2}$ cycles on the suitable Kuga--Sato variety (rather than the Jacobian of the appropriately defined modular curve).
-Even if the higher-weight generalization of the Gross--Kudla conjecture were available (where this currently seems out of reach), one also needs the injectivity of a $p$-adic Abel--Jacobi map (which is possibly a much harder problem than Conjecture~\ref{conj_main_6_plus_2}).
+Even if the higher-weight generalisation of the Gross--Kudla conjecture were available (which currently seems out of reach), one would also need the injectivity of a $p$-adic Abel--Jacobi map (which is possibly a much harder problem than Conjecture~\ref{conj_main_6_plus_2}).